 Above all, the top reason to start archiving is to free up space on production storage.
 After all, having an investment in storage expansion can even make the archive pay off financially.

 Preserving media and making them findable and reusable in production is another benefit.
 Having an archive as a Single Source of Truth can save countless hours of searching for files.
 Independent of archiving video clips, digitized film, photos, sounds, or any kind of files, the Archive is the long-term repository where everything can be found.

 Additionally, having a data archiving strategy supports the creation of new production from existing media.
 The value of existing media can be tremendous, and returning customers or recurring events can build on re-using it.

 Today, building a digital archive is easier than ever.
-With software like Archiware P5 Archive, setting it up takes only minutes.
+With Archive software like Archiware P5 Archive, setting it up takes only minutes.

 Building a data archiving strategy and the best and most useful archive for your company takes more time and for good reasons.
 Many things need to be considered for a data archiving strategy and a project that will be used for many years or decades.